dparmar32/tech-blog-mvc/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional, deployed application.[Heroku](https://tech-blog-mvc-021222.herokuapp.com/)

 * The URL of the GitHub repository, with a unique name and a readme describing the project.
+[Git]()

 ---
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.